In this article, I discuss how the power of travel has helped me to connect with people (even when I am not technically traveling).

 A lady from Puebla was surprised we didn’t get sick after telling her everything we ate in her city.

 The Thai cooks in a nearby restaurant claim we don’t stop by very often.
 They have offered their houses for the next time we visit Thailand.

 And just this week we met a sushi chef from Oaxaca (yes that can happen in Los Angeles).
 He said we made his night while we went thru some of the best-known places in the state.
 He told us to come back anytime.

 Because of all the previous, I can say travel has the power to connect even when you are not on the road.
 It can help you to gain or deepen more relationships.
 It can give you that extra push needed to catch somebody’s attention.
 It can help you penetrate tight circles.

 I am sure I have not mentioned all the ways travel can help you to relate to others but I am sure a lot of interesting situations can arise.

 For now, I will keep interrogating people about their countries of origin.
 Who knows what interesting adventures can arise from a casual conversation.

+Have you experienced the power of travel?
 How has travel helped you to connect when you are home?